jcopi/selector/README.md

 # Selector Library
 This library allows for the selection and manipulation of multiple element.
 The library requires the `querySelectorAll` Web API to select elements by CSS selector string.
-The library has two flavors, verbose: a fully commented version and min: a fully minified version.
+The library has two flavors;
+* verbose:  a fully commented version [lib-verbose.js](http://github.com/jcopi/Selector_Library/lib-verbose.js)
+* minified: a fully minified version [lib-min.js](http://github.com/jcopi/Selector_Library/lib-min.js)

 ## Constructor
 The library constructor is accessed through `_` object.
 The constructor accepts input of multiple different types and handles them as follows